Project Code, CAD Files, and Build Guide

 I went light on sanding, scraping and painting, instead embracing the printing lines and leaving most parts as they came straight from the bed.
 The textured look and feel has grown on me, and this might be my preferred route forward.

 After enough time spent in the "good enough" rut, the chewed up state of Melodicade Prototype #3 finally pushed me to build something more polished, and I'm glad that I spent the time.
-For once I can't immediately think of something that I want to change (at least hardware wise), and I'm satisfied to keep making music with this for a while yet.
+I'm satisfied to keep making music with this for a while yet.

 Shopping list used for this build:

-Note: In total, parts cost approximately $300 USD for this project (mostly from Sanwa buttons) without modifications, as built in 2020.
+Note: In total, parts cost approximately $450 USD for this project (mostly from the Sanwa buttons), as built in 2020.
+Actual cost is more like $325 if intending to use all of the remaining parts that can only be purchased in larger spools, kits or multi-packs.

 4 x Sanwa OBSF-24 White